zesk/build/docs/tools/web.md

-Uses wget to fetch a site, convert it to HTML nad rewrite it for local consumption SIte is stored in a directory called `host` for the URL requested
+Uses wget to fetch a site, convert it to HTML nad rewrite it for local consumption SIte is stored in a directory called `host` for the URL requested This is not final yet and may not work properly.

 - Location: `bin/build/tools/web.sh`